What are clinical trials?

 This trial is comparing 2 drugs called masitinib and sunitinib for a rare type of soft tissue sarcoma called gastrointestinal stromal tumour or GIST.

-A study to understand more about soft tissue sarcoma
+A study to understand more about soft tissue sarcoma [CURRENTLY ON HOLD as of August 2017]

 This study is looking at samples of confirmed and possible (suspected) soft tissue sarcomas to try to understand more about how they develop.